-This is the earliest sumer catalog I have in my collection, I’m not even sure what Summer 83 looked like.
 This is the first of Mel and Patricia Ziegler’s many travelogues, the African Journal.
 The cover is her portrait of the two of them in full regalia at work in the African bush.
 As the cab driver in London hilariously asks, “Mr. and Mrs. Livingstone, I presume?”

 This 1984 catalog retains a lot of the look from the older monotone catalogs, the clothing is rendered in black and white pencil and then hand tinted.
 Watercolor illustrations from the staff and Patricia adorn the pages.
 BR is still a funky operation, but growing fast.